 Read our post on how to volumnize your hair

-Tips On How to Add Volume to Straight Hair
+Tips On How to Increase Volume To Your Hair

 Hair-care routine and products